sosheskaz/sirisings/ReadMe.md

 singing Ain't No Reason by Brett Dennen
 ```

-Siri rhythmically sings the song when it does that.
+Siri "rhythmically" "sings" the song when run.